lbechberger/ML4NLP/doku_in_progress.md

 3\.
 The sum of the word embedding vectors of the five words with the highest tf-idf scores
 4\.
 The weighted sum of the word embedding vectors of the five words with the highest tf-idf scores with tf-idf scores as weights
 5\. and 6\.
 The same as 3 and 4, but with ten words
-Apart from computing the GoogleNews word2vec word vectors, we did the following:
+Apart from computing the GoogleNews word2vec word vectors, we do the following:
 7\.
 Selecting the five words with the highest tf-idf score from the new article and calculating the sum of the tf-idf scores of these words in the profile articles (one sum for each profile article)
 8\.
 Counting the number of characters in the articles and calculating the differences in length between each profile article and the new article